bushraaksoy/FinanceManager/README.md

 #### "You will need to save 100 dollars each month"

-## do i need to save data for each month?

-nope, just a new column in the expense table, data check set for previous month to true, in that case i'll use date, otherwise ill just use created at

 ### The time when the monthlySavings is calculated:

 -   when the saving is first created